Debate Night: When the Questions Count as Much as the Answers

 That was a zinger of a question in a “no-taxes-are-good-taxes” environment.
 The down side: Romney sidestepped the question by emphasizing spending cuts.
 The up side: voters now had new facts to work with.

-Just under a month later in Simi Valley, California, NBC’s Brian Williams and Politico’s John Harris had the task of introducing a new candidate to the audience.
+Just under a month later in Simi Valley, Calif., NBC’s Brian Williams and Politico’s John Harris (pictured at right) had the task of introducing a new candidate to the audience.

-In the same meeting, Brian Williams highlighted the consequences of political rhetoric when he quizzed Texas Congressman Ron Paul on where he would draw the line in abolishing government regulation.
+In the same meeting, NBC’s Williams highlighted the consequences of political rhetoric when he quizzed Texas Congressman Ron Paul on where he would draw the line in abolishing government regulation.

 “Would you then put it on the drug companies to say, ‘No we’re putting this to market, trust us, it’s a fantastic drug?’” he asked.